spencerhaugh/memory-app/memory-app/README.md

 ## Technologies Used

+This app is heavily reliant on jQuery to manipulate the DOM, and create a color-based memory game.

-The .js file has a few key elements, and houses the bulk of the game elements and logic.
+The app.js file has a few key elements, and houses the bulk of the game elements and logic.
 I used a jQuery and a for loop to create the game cards pulling colors from an array of hex codes.
 I also assigned this hex code as a class to each div.
 I would use this class to compare for the win condition, as the background-color assigned would change when the cards flipped/were hidden.
 The loop also deposited the selected colors for the round into a seperate array, so that the winning color would be pulled from this array of colors "in use".

 I used the loop to attach event listeners on each card which were connected to a function that would compare the selected card on click to the winning card by using the .hasClass method to check if the selected card had the same class as the winning card.

 If the guess was correct the function would increment the streak variable which is displayed on the scoreboard area of the app, and then run a function to clear the board and create new cards.
 If the guess was incorrect, the function would decrement the guesses left variable, and change the cards background-color to match the game board, effectively making it "disappear".
 I set transitions in the CSS to make this transition a smooth fade.

-I used setTimeout A LOT to get th flow of information correct, such as not generating a match card until the game cards were hidden, and the hiding of the game cards after the flip animation.
+I used setTimeout A LOT to get the flow of information correct, such as not generating a match card until the game cards were hidden, and the hiding of the game cards after the flip animation.

 Tooltips were added thoughout the game board to help explain various elements, including all aspects of the scoreboard.